Watch Joe Lycett shred £10,000 in protest of David Beckham’s involvement in World Cup Qatar 2022

 Last week (November 13), Lycett criticised David Beckham’s role as a tournament ambassador, which has reportedly netted him £10million.
 In a video message, the comedian offered to donate £10,000 of his own money to queer charities if Beckham ended the sponsorship before the tournament started.
 If not, he promised he would shred the cash on the opening day of the tournament.

 “I consider you to be a gay icon,” said Lycett in the message, which was shared on his new website BendersLikeBeckham.
 “You’ve signed a reported £10million deal with Qatar to be their ambassador during the FIFA World Cup.
-Qatar was voted as the one of the worst places in the world to be gay – homosexuality is illegal, punishable by imprisonment, and if you’re Muslim, possibly even death”
+Qatar was voted as one of the worst places in the world to be gay – homosexuality is illegal, punishable by imprisonment, and if you’re Muslim, possibly even death”

 “You have always talked about the power of football as a force for good,” he added, however Beckham never responded, so earlier today Lycett shredded the £10,000.
 Watch the footage below.